yetnt/jaiva/README.md

 | braces for ordering             | `(` `)`  |

 > [!NOTE]
-> You cannot negate an expression.
+> You cannot negate a boolean expression.
 Sorry not sorry.

 ### Blocks